Research Misconduct

 General Policy on Research Misconduct

-- All members of the University community have a responsibility to guard against research misconduct by themselves, their colleagues and collaborators, and the people they teach or supervise.
+A. Responsibilities of All Members of the University Community.
+All members of the University community have a responsibility to must (1) guard against research misconduct by themselves, their colleagues and collaborators, and the people they teach or supervise mentor or supervise, (2) report promptly potential research misconduct to the Research Integrity Officer (RIO), and (3) to cooperate in good faith with, and provide relevant evidence related to, research misconduct proceedings.

 - All members of the University community shall report research misconduct to the RIO.
 If an individual is unsure whether a suspected incident falls within the definition of research misconduct, the individual may consult the RIO informally.
 The RIO will advise on whether the circumstances described by the individual appear to meet the definition of research misconduct.
 The RIO may refer the individual or allegation to other offices or officials if appropriate.